gabriel-piva/design-patterns/adapter/README.md

 obiWan.combat(); // Obi-Wan attacks with the lightsaber

 obiWan.setWeapon(new DoubleLightsaber());
-obiWan.combat(); // Obi-Wan attacks with the double lightsaber
+obiWan.combat(); // Obi-Wan attacks with the double-bladed lightsaber

 obiWan.setWeapon(new BlasterAdapter());
 obiWan.combat(); // Obi-Wan shoots with the blaster